wfw00d/GCD-Project/README.md

 # GCD-Project
 This is for the Coursera class project "Getting and Cleaning Data"
 ##Part 1
 The run_Analysis function is expecting to run in the same folder as "UCI HAR Dataset."
+No libraries need to be uploaded.
 The function begins by reading the features text file and creating a list of the rows that contain "mean()" or "std()" in it.
 From there the function takes in the X_train.txt and X_test.txt files, provides column names, and removes all unnecessary columns.
 After that it then uses rbind to create one table.<br>